Antidepressant may be hormone alternative for hot flashes

 Estrogen therapy is still the best way to avert the sudden feelings of overheating, sweating and occasionally palpitations - the most common symptom of menopause - that can strike women from once a day to once an hour, day and night.

-The U.S. Food and Drug Administration approved one antidepressant medication, the selective serotonin reuptake inhibitor (SSRI) paroxetine, brand name Brisdelle, for treating hot flashes in 2013.
-Brisdelle, marketed as Paxil when used as an antidepressant, was the first non-hormonal option approved by the FDA.
+The U.S. Food and Drug Administration approved one antidepressant medication, the selective serotonin reuptake inhibitor (SSRI) paroxetine, for treating hot flashes in 2013.
+Marketed under the brand name Brisdelle, the drug is approved at a dose of 7.5 mg/day, lower than paroxetine is typically given when prescribed as an antidepressant.
+Brisdelle was the first non-hormonal option approved by the FDA for hot flashes.

 Antidepressants are often used off-label to treat hot flashes, Dr. Hadine Joffe of the department of Psychiatry at Brigham and Women’s Hospital in Boston told Reuters Health.
 But at high doses, hormones are more effective than antidepressants, she said.